FusionAuth/fusionauth-site/DocsDevREADME.md

 Alternatively, take your time, note the timestamp of the recording time, and just start again.
 This is how someone else will find the part to cut, if you are not cutting it yourself.

+## Recording Software
+There are many recording programs you can use.
+What ever you chose make sure the recording Quality is set to High.

+If you are not sure what to use, consider taking 'OBS Studio'.
+OBS runs on Windows, macOS, Linux and it's free, it is often used for streaming but can also be used for recording.
+Install it from https://obsproject.com, after installing click the `+` sign in the `Sources` section then select `Display Capture`, click `Ok` then you should be able to select your screen in case you have more than one, afer that click on `Settings`, and there you click on `Output` there are two sections, one of them is called `Recording` here you can choose your `Recording Path` where it should store the Video and also select the `Recording Quality`, set it to `High`.
+Recording format we recommend `MPEG-4` or `Quicktime MOV`.
+Under `Video Encoder`, (if you got a good graphics chip) you may be able to select Hardware encoding, like `Hardware (NVENC, H.264)`.
+Only use `Software (x264)` if you have no hardware encoding option, even then consider using another computer with better hardware.
+If you know what you do you can also select `Advanced` at the top and do some specific changes according to your system and requirements.
+Next click on the `Video` tab and make sure you selected the exact resolution like your screen is set to, click `Ok` and after that we are ready to go.
+On the bottom right you should see a button called `Start recording`.
+If it does not record your voice, have a look at the `Audio Mixer` section, you may need to add your microphone there, also you should see the volume levels (remember don't peak over -10db).
+In case you don't see any of the mentioned sections check `Docks` in the top menubar.

 ## Open questions
- * What exact container format should be used and what codec with what settings so everything will be streamlined and look and feel the same.
 * Fusionauth has different `Intros` which of them should be added when?
 I think the first recording should be without an intro, so it can be added later.
- * What screen-recording software should be used and with what settings?